-Contravention of this regulation may constitute an offence for the purposes of sections 45 and 45A of the Act.
+Contravention of this regulation may constitute an offence-see sections 45 and 45A of the Act.

-36 Interaction with other plant and processes
+35 Interaction with other plant and processes

-An occupier of premises where dangerous goods are stored and handled must, so far as is reasonably practicable, ensure that the risk associated with the storage and handling of the dangerous goods is not increased by any structure, plant (including the materials used in the plant), system of work or activity that-
+An occupier of premises where dangerous goods are stored and handled, so far as is reasonably practicable, must ensure that the risk associated with the storage and handling of the dangerous goods is not increased by any structure, plant (including the materials used in the plant), system of work or activity that-

-(a) is not used to store or handle dangerous goods at the premises; and

-(b) is capable of interacting with the dangerous goods at the premises.
+- (a) is not used to store or handle dangerous goods at the premises; and - (b) is capable of interacting with the dangerous goods at the premises.

-Contravention of this regulation may constitute an offence for the purposes of sections 45 and 45A of the Act.
+Contravention of this regulation may constitute an offence-see sections 45 and 45A of the Act.